terracotaPie/EventMaster/Project Deliverables.md

 For those who have trouble remembering, our app will solve this issue for them.
 By sending out notifications, through e-mail and SMS, the student will not need to remember to visit the app often to check their calendar.
 We believe that every second saved is a win for everyone.

+Another crucial feature is to have a system that verifies events and assigns statuses to them, so users can see how reliable data is, and possible play a role in verifying this data depending of their rights(student,TA,professor).E.g - Having the most basic voting system for students, but TAs and Professors being able to change status of the data immediately(changing status to officialy verified) voiding votes.

 ## Release & Iteration Planning
 **Which user stories are you planning to implement for your first release?
 That is, the features you will implement in Phase 2 (3 weeks long) of the project.**
 We plan to implement all user stories with priorities of [1] or [2] from above.